sui-foundation/sui-move-intro-course/unit-two/lessons/3_parameter_passing_and_object_deletion.md

     transcriptObject.literature = score
 }

-// You are allowed to do anything with the score, including view, edit, delete the entire transcript itself. public entry fun delete_transcript(transcriptObject: TranscriptObject){
+// You are allowed to do anything with the score, including view, edit, or delete the entire transcript itself. public entry fun delete_transcript(transcriptObject: TranscriptObject){
     let TranscriptObject {id, history: _, math: _, literature: _ } = transcriptObject;
     object::delete(id);